Hi everyone,

-It has been the busiest back to school time this year.
+It has been a busy time for families preparing for back to school.
 Back to school time usually takes a huge amount of energy for any teacher and homeschooling mom around the world.
-It is the time when the homeschooling market is very busy as there are usually more and more families that decide to start homeschooling with children.
+It is the time when the homeschooling market is very busy as there are usually more and more families that decide to start homeschooling.

-At the same time, the recent homeschooling families are trying to implement new curriculum, new ideas and new methods to improve what they have done.
-This usually takes place between July to September yearly for the public and the private schools.
-For homeschooling families, there is a freedom to choose their back to school tradition and even some families choose not to have this event.
+It’s not just new to homeschool families!
+You also have current homeschooling families trying to implement new curriculum, new ideas and new methods to improve what they have done.
+While this usually takes place between July to September yearly for the public and the private schools.
+For homeschooling families, there is a freedom to choose their back to school tradition and some families choose not to have this event at all.
 There are even plenty of families starting school in January at the same time of the international new year.

 In our homeschooling, before our first back to school day is always the time when I work hard to manage the new schooling year.
 There is never an absolutely correct way to prepare the back to school event for each family member.
 I always try to improve our homeschooling from year to year – to find out the best way to meet the expectation of our vision and mission.

-At the end of August I was very happy that Alicia Michelle from Vibrant Homeschooling was launching her latest book: Back to School Survival Manual: A Girlfriend’s Guide to an Organized and Successful Homeschool Year.
-Well, we had started our homeschooling in July every year, usually.
+While we had started our homeschooling in July every year, usually.
 However, I was already looking forward to reading this book.
 For me, back to school can be started and done anytime since we have the authority to control our homeschooling.
-There isn’t any way to be late to improve what we have done.
+It’s never too late to improve what we have done!
 Therefore, I recommend this book to any homeschooling mom whenever you are – whether you want to start a new school year or you want to renew your homeschooling year.

 Starting a new academic year can be something exciting, but it also can make people overwhelmed and nervous.
 This book will help a homeschooling mom make a successful homeschooling academic year in more logical and organized ways.